coder/coder/docs/templates/agent-metadata.md

 ## Examples

+All of these examples use [heredoc strings](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings) for the script declaration.
+With heredoc strings you can script without messy escape codes, just as if you were working in your terminal.

 Here are useful agent metadata snippets for Linux agents:

-Show users how much CPU they're using:

 ```hcl
 resource "coder_agent" "main" {